Our handy Marketing glossary will help you get to grips with all the key marketing terms you need.

 This type of graphic uses 2D point located polygons to represent images within computer graphics.

 A computer generated scenario which can be referred to as immersive multimedia or computer simulated reality.
-For an example on how this technology is being used in the marketing industry, have a look at our virtual reality news story.

 An activity where by a business holds storage space and access for websites